ECTS

 - Understanding the molecular mechanisms of genetic transfer

-- Knowledge of microbial ecology: diversity, symbioses, intestinal microbiota
+- Have a basic understanding of microbial ecology: diversity, symbiosis, gut microbiota

-- Virology knowledge of multiplication cycles, viroids and prions
+- Knowledge of virology, including replication cycles, viroids, and prions

-- Knowledge of microorganism control methods: antibiotics, antivirals, vaccines
+- Knowledge of methods for controlling microorganisms: antibiotics, antivirals, vaccines

-- Virology: understanding the mechanisms of lysogenesis/lytic cycle/viral latency regulation
+- In Virology: understanding the mechanisms regulating lysogeny/lytic cycle-viral latency

-- A practical approach to the diversity of prokaryotic microorganisms
+- Taking a practical approach to the diversity of prokaryotic microorganisms

-- Know the factors and mechanisms of pathogenicity (bacteria, fungi, viruses, etc.), as well as the escape mechanisms of viruses and bacteria, and infection control.
+- Understanding the factors and mechanisms of pathogenicity (bacteria, fungi, viruses, etc.) as well as the escape mechanisms of viruses and bacteria, and infection control measures.

 - Understanding the diversity of the bacterial world with cell differentiation models

-- A practical approach to the diversity of eukaryotic microorganisms
+- Taking a practical approach to the diversity of eukaryotic microorganisms

 - Understanding how viruses evolve and emerge